At Alert Level 2, the following rules apply:

 The roll out programme in Whanganui and neighbouring rohe is a collaborative effort by Māori health leaders, Te Oranganui Trust, Whanganui District Health Board, Whanganui Regional Health Service, Hauora-ā-Iwi, National Hauora Coalition.

-There is a lot of dodgy information out there about the vaccine.
+There is a lot of misinformation out there about the vaccine.
 It is our individual responsibility as whānau, hapū and iwi to make sure we are accessing reliable information from trusted sources.

 We have created this page to provide you and your whānau with reliable information to make informed decisions about the vaccine.